Our rating(4.2/5)

 Who is Square for Restaurants best for?

-Most other POS providers charge their subscriptions per tablet till, which quickly racks up the monthly cost.
+Most other POS providers charge per tablet licence, which quickly racks up the monthly cost.

 That being said, even the Plus plan lacks many advanced features like ingredient-tracking and table reservations, so you’ll need to figure out what features would benefit your establishment and see if Square can meet those criteria.

-If you have multiple till points at the same location, there’s lots of money to save because the monthly fee covers unlimited iPad tills at the same location.
+If you have multiple checkouts at the same location, there’s lots of money to save because the monthly fee covers unlimited iPad licence at the same location.

-Most other POS providers charge their subscriptions per tablet till, which quickly racks up the monthly cost.
+Most other POS providers charge their subscriptions per tablet licence, which quickly racks up the monthly cost.